New Plymouth, ID Demographics

 A map of New Plymouth's Population by Race

-Of the 237 places in Idaho, New Plymouth is the 75th most populous.
+New Plymouth is ranked the 72nd most populous place in Idaho, out of 236 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Plymouth was ranked the 75th most populous place in the 2020 Census.

 New Plymouth's White Population